How to Hang Vintage Wallpaper

 3.)
 Set a Vertical Plump Line

-Measure a distance about 1/2 inch less than the width of your pattern away form the corner where you want to start (for example, measure 17.5 inches if your pattern is 18 inches wide).
+Measure a distance about 1/2 inch less than the width of your pattern away from the corner where you want to start (for example, measure 17.5 inches if your pattern is 18 inches wide).
 Mark a vertical line that reaches from the floor to the ceiling.

-You will eventually hang your first strip of wallpaper on the far side of this line (leaving almost a full pattern's width gap between the corner and the wallpaper).
+You will hang your first strip of wallpaper on the far side of this line (leaving almost a full pattern's width gap between the corner and the wallpaper).
 You should not start the first strip exactly in the corner because corners are often not straight.
 It will be better to wrap around the corner in the end than use it as your starting point.

-4.)
+5.)
 Cut the First Strip

 Measure a length of wallpaper that is 6 inches longer than the height of your wall.
 This will give you an extra 3 inches at the ceiling and 3 inches at the floor to work with as you adjust the pattern.